oRJapps/Fortnite-Bug-Infomation-by-Slone/README.md

 1.Get the key for the API of DeepL<br>
 Website: https://www.deepl.com/ja/pro-api?cta=header-pro-api<br>
 (※Japanese Site)<br><br>
-2.Install the library at DeepL<br>
+Set the key and translation language of DeepL obtained in the settings.json 2.Install the library at DeepL<br>
 ```cmd prompt
 pip install DeepL